MohsenEbrahimi86/ACFCP-notes/Module5/README.md

 # Edge Services

-Edge services globally lives in the entrance of the organization network like CANs.
+Edge services globally lives in the entrance of the organization network like CANs(Campus Area Network).

 Edge Services can be: